yamara-mh/SEManager/README.md

 |pitch|pitchRange|pitch blur range|

 # 🧰 Useful components
 The package contains some useful components related to SEManager and SEClip.
+Except for SEVolumeSlider, it is compressed with unitypackage, so please expand it when you use it.

 |component name|description|
 |-|-|